Flash rusting after iron phosphating

 You should be buying the iron phosphate from a company that can aid you in your process.
 The sealer neutralizes the action of iron phosphate.

 Chemical suppliers are located in Denver, Phoenix, Los Angeles, etc.Bill Hemp

 tech svc. w/ chemical supplier - Grand Rapids, Michigan

-A. You may consider using a "Rust Converter" instead of a rust inhibitor.
+A. You may consider using a "Rust Converter [linked by editor to product info at Amazon]" instead of a rust inhibitor.
 Rust converters are especially useful for flash rust after passivation or abrasive blasting.
 I have been using a waterbase type for several Utility Co. applications for the past two years with good success.
 The one we use is manufactured in Texas.
 There have been some applications that have required some modification in formulation and they've been cooperative in those efforts for me.Pete Bagley